h-pina/tig/docs/personal_notes.md

 After updating the index, running _git write tree_ will write a sequence of tree objects representing the whole repository on the object database.
 Note that this will just store them, but no commits will be created.
-To create a commit object, you can run a command called _git write-tree_ which receives a tree object as argument, and defines a parent commit.
+To create a commit object, you can run a command called _git commit-tree_ which receives a tree object as argument, and defines a parent commit.

 *Note:* Both the index restoration (using git restore) and the tree creation (using git write_tree) can be heavy operations.
 Because of that, the index has whats called a cache tree, which is an in-memory recursive tree that mirrors the tree pointed by HEAD.

 *Note for further development:* Think of the best way to use the cache-tree :D